Spectator-Aware Frequency Allocation in Tunable-Coupler Quantum Architectures: Abstract

 \section{Abstract}

-This paper addresses frequency crowding constraints in modular quantum architecture design, focusing on the SNAIL-based quantum modules.
-Two key objectives are explored.
-First, we present physics-informed design constraints by describing a physical model for realizable gates within a SNAIL module and building a fidelity model using error budgeting derived from device characteristics.
+This paper addresses frequency crowding in SNAIL-based superconducting quantum modules.
+First, we present design constraints by describing a physical model for realizable gates within a module, and building a fidelity model using error budgeting derived from device characteristics.
 Second, we tackle the allocation problem by analyzing the impact of frequency crowding on gate fidelity as the radix of the module increases.
-We explore whether the gate fidelity can be preserved with a discrete set of qubit frequencies while adhering to defined separation thresholds.
-This work offers insights into novel quantum architectures and coupled optimization techniques to mitigate the effects of unstable noise and improve overall gate performance.
+We explore whether the heuristic gate fidelity can be optimized with a discrete set of qubit frequencies while adhering to defined separation thresholds.
+By leveraging a combination of analytical and numerical techniques, we demonstrate scalable frequency allocation strategies that minimize spectator-induced errors.
+Our results further indicate that removing edges leads to improved gate fidelities while maintaining sufficient connectivity, suggesting that edge density is not a limiting factor for NISQ-scale benchmarks.
+The findings have implications for designing robust, high-fidelity quantum systems with practical constraints on hardware and connectivity.